Basics of Flooding and Flood Protection

-Most of the known floodplains in the U.S. have been mapped by the Flood Insurance Administration, one of the parts of the Federal Emergency Management Agency.
+Most of the known floodplains in the U.S. were mapped by the Flood Insurance Administration, under the Federal Emergency Management Agency.
 These identified areas account for about 60% of flood insurance claims.
-The remaining 40% of the claims occur in areas not previously recognized as being vulnerable to flooding, and are generally not located near a river or other water body.
+The remaining 40% occur in areas not previously recognized as being vulnerable to flooding, and are generally not located near a river or other water body.

 The National Weather Service is responsible for warning the public of the possibility of flooding.
 Flood predictions generally are made at the regional "River Forecast Center".
 There are several different warning messages that may be issued, based upon the conditions and/or probability of flooding.